-Join Maxim Jago for an in-depth discussion in this video Sending work from Premiere Pro to After Effects, part of Video Production with Creative Suite 6.
+Join Maxim Jago for an in-depth discussion in this video Sending work from Premiere Pro to After Effects, part of Creative Suite 6: Video Production.

 If you have contents in a project in Premiere Pro and you want to send it to After Effects, there's actually a few ways of doing it.
 I'm going to rule out here the obvious old school way of going to the File menu.
 Let me bring up my sequence here.
 Go into File > Export Media, and creating a media file.
 Of course you can do that, just choose your Settings, choose the Format, make it appropriate.
 Use the summary if you need to, to compare the source, which in this case is actually your Sequence Conforming settings.